shortmoose/toobig/README.md

   allows you to track all the changes to your files without actually storing your actual data in `git`.
 (Git really doesn't do well with GBs of large files, that is what I used to do...)
+- Data deduplication.
+If you have the same file multiple times this will store only one blob to represent all of those original files.

 ## Install